-The role of Oxford Safety Advisory Group (SAG) is to provide advice to individuals and organisations planning a public event from small fun runs through to major public gatherings.
+The role of Oxford City Safety Advisory Group (SAG) is to provide advice to individuals and organisations planning a public event from fun runs through to major public gatherings.

-The core members of the SAG comprises of officers from the emergency services (Police, Fire & Rescue Service and the Ambulance NHS Trust) and Council Services (Highways, Traffic Management, Building Control, Environmental Health and Licensing) working in Oxford.
+Oxford City SAG core members are officers from the emergency services (Police, Fire & Rescue Service and the Ambulance NHS Trust) and Council Services (Highways, Traffic Management, Building Control, Environmental Health and Licensing) working in Oxford.

 The Group meets at regular intervals throughout the year.